hxhhxx/Clip_crossmodal_retrieval/README.md

 Meanwhile, we freeze and store the other parameters of the model, training only the final layer, achieving high accuracy with rapid speed and limited resources.

+## Results

-And here is the result:
+And here is the result, no further elaboration:
 ![示例图片](./_img/result.png)

+## Usage

 To use the code straightly, try:
 ```python